ComradDoge/DogeEU4/README.md

 General
 - Added 10 government reforms to Mande culture group in Africa, with 1 special for Songhai
-- Karelian, Sampi, Finnish moved to the Uralic culture group
+- Muscovy can form the Russian Republic

 Graphics
 - Malankara; Lollard and Cathar alerts have their own icon instead of using the protestant one